-Facilities used 'solely for the purpose of storage, display or delivery of goods' are excluded from the PE concept under most tax treaties between Japan and other countries (which are based on the OECD Model Tax Convention).
+Facilities used 'solely for the purpose of storage, display or delivery of goods' are excluded from the PE concept under most tax treaties between Japan and other countries.

 However, in a case regarding a US-resident individual e-commerce distributor who distributes auto parts to Japanese customers and leases a small office and a warehouse in Japan for his or her business (X v Japan, Gyosai Reishu (Tokyo High Court, 28 January 2016)), a Japanese court held that the activities conducted through the office and warehouse were not 'preparatory or auxiliary' activities but established a PE in Japan under the Japan-US tax treaty.
+Subsequently, Japanese domestic tax law has clarified that warehouses and similar facilities are excluded from the PE concept only when they are used for 'preparatory or auxiliary' activities.